Binting16/NWU-UAPSA-QR-code-attendance/README.md

 Built for schools/orgs that need to track attendance across multiple sections or year levels at once (e.g. `BSARCH1A`, `BSARCH1B`, `BSARCH2A`, ...), without importing everyone into one giant undifferentiated list.

 ⚠️ Note: HTML version is still in development for further updates.
-I'm an independent developer and an architecture student with a lot of architectural plates (endless tbh) so please bear with me.
+I'm an independent developer and an architecture student with a lot of architectural plates (Ayawq mabagsak sa AD fls) so please bear with me.
 ---

 ## Features